 That’s why it’s important that SSRIs are used alongside other treatment approaches, such as therapy, lifestyle changes and self-care techniques.

 Therapy aims to help you address the underlying issues that are contributing towards your depression.
-By talking to a mental health professional, you will be able to learn coping strategies, develop healthy thought patterns and gain an insight into your emotions and behaviours.
+By talking to a mental health professional, you'll be able to learn coping strategies, develop healthy thought patterns and gain an insight into your emotions and behaviours.
 This can help you to manage your symptoms and improve your wellbeing.
 The talking therapy, cognitive behavioural therapy (CBT), is a common therapeutic technique used to treat depression.

 Lifestyle changes can also play an important role in treating depression.
 Regular exercise, a healthy diet and getting enough sleep can all contribute to a healthier mind and body, helping you to cope better with depression.
 Also, self-care techniques, such as mindfulness and breathing exercises, can also help you manage stress and improve your mood.